Video Encoders for Live Streaming – What Broadcasters Need to Know in 2021

 Brands are now harnessing the power of video platforms to improve content delivery for online education, secure access to files and records, and improve the overall student experience.
 With built-in management tools, data analytics, and custom APIs why wouldn’t education partners want to use streaming solutions?

 - Recommendations: If you’re just getting started – or still a one-man band – software encoders and free codecs may suffice.
-However, as you continue to evolve, investing in better options should be part of your long-term strategy.
+However, as you continue to evolve in bigger events such as live streaming graduation ceremonies, investing in better options should be part of your long-term strategy.

 5. Churches and houses of worship